 The number of asylum seekers is one indication of the fact that people want to live in the Nordic Region.

 Asylum seekers do not yet have residence permits, and so are not included in the general population statistics.

-The current population of 27 million is expected to grow to approximately 30.9 million by 2050.
+The region’s current population of 27.7 million in 2021 is expected to grow by 6.6% to approximately 29.5 million by 2040.
 This prognosis is based on a series of expectations about birth rates, death rates, emigration and immigration in the individual countries.

-The most reliable of these expectations are those concerning ageing, as these figures are based on actual births.
+The most reliable of these expectations are those concerning ageing, as these figures are based on those already born.

 More mouths to feed